-Morning: British Museum & Tate Modern
+Morning: British Museum and Tate Modern

-Afternoon: National Gallery & National Portrait Gallery
+Afternoon: National Gallery

 Evening: Whitechapel Gallery

-The Whitechapel Gallery, near Algate East Tube Station, is the place to go to see contemporary and 20th century art from around the world.
-Check out the Whitechapel Gallery events programme to see what's happening on the day you visit.
-You might be able to squeeze in one of the regular talks, film screenings and performances.
+The Whitechapel Gallery, near Aldgate East Tube station, is the place to go to see contemporary and 20th-century art from around the world.
+Check out the Whitechapel Gallery events programme to see what's happening on the day you visit, including talks, film screenings and performances.

 Finish your day off with dinner at Townsend, a restaurant, cafe and wine bar, which serves a delicious menu of seasonal British produce.